abalage/ansible_collection_elasticstack_podman/README.md

 # Ansible Collection for deploying Elasticsearch Stack by using podman pods and containers

 ## About

+To read more about this collection, check this blog post. [https://balagetech.com/deploy-elasticsearch-stack-with-podman-and-ansible](https://balagetech.com/deploy-elasticsearch-stack-with-podman-and-ansible)

 ### Use case
 I would like to have a production grade Elasticsearch cluster - with all of its additional components - deployed in containers in multiple hosts.